-Trademark Infringement Law Q&A
+Trademark Infringement Law FAQs

 Is it trademark infringement if someone else is using my company's name but for a different business?

-While performing a routine internet search for his company, Bob finds out that there is another company using his name in a different line of business.
+While performing a routine Internet search for his company, Bob finds out that there is another company using his name in a different line of business.
 Bob's business builds business communications networks for its customers in Oregon and he has named his business Bob Builds IT.
-While searching the internet for his business, he ran across Bob Builds It, a small business that does carpentry in Ohio.
+While searching the Internet for his business, he ran across Bob Builds It, a small business that does carpentry in Ohio.
 Bob now wants to know whether a violation of trademark law.